 The Workers Compensation Legislation Amendment Act 2012 introduced a number of changes to workers compensation benefits.

-This included new weekly payment arrangements in which a worker’s entitlements to weekly payments were made by reference to their pre-injury average weekly earnings (PIAWE).
-The changes to weekly benefits came into effect on 1 October 2012 for new claims, and 1 January 2013 for existing claims.
+This included new weekly payment arrangements in which a worker’s entitlement to weekly payments were made by reference to their pre-injury average weekly earnings (PIAWE).
+The changes to weekly payments came into effect on 1 October 2012 for new claims, and 1 January 2013 for existing claims.

 Workers with a permanent impairment of more than 30 per cent (‘seriously injured workers’) were entitled to additional benefits, which came into effect on 17 September 2012.

 In 2015, the Workers Compensation Amendment Act 2015 (2015 Amendment Act) introduced amendments providing additional benefits to meet the needs of the most seriously injured workers.

 The 2015 amendments also replaced the definition of ‘seriously injured worker’ with that of ‘worker with highest needs’.
 As defined in section 32A of the Workers Compensation Act 1987 (1987 Act), a worker is a ‘worker with highest needs’ if they have an injury which has resulted in permanent impairment, and:

 - the degree of permanent impairment has been assessed by a trained assessor of permanent impairment as being more than 30 per cent, or